bitfocus/companion-module-roland-m5000/README.md

 Commands are \<stx\>**C:args;   -   where ** is a function/category code
 The VMXProxy server is protocol aware and always returns complete responses (which are either \<ack\> for a success, \<stx\>ERR:errcode; for an error, or, \<stx\>**S:args; for a response)
 Multiple responses are possible in a pipeline after a rapid sequence of commands. the TCP-Serial companion module will return whatever it has in the buffer so it can send back partial responses.
-The TCP handling code in the module allows for this by buffering partial responses.
+The TCP handling code in this module allows for this by buffering partial responses.

 As serial mixers have a limited bandwidth connection the module only asks for what it needs - channel names at start-up (they don't change much) and status and levels as needed for the button configuration.
 These are polled on a timer.